openclimatedata/national-climate-plans/README.md

 NDCs are pre-processed in the
 NDC Data Package (https://github.com/openclimatedata/ndcs) and INDCs in the INDC Data Package (https://github.com/openclimatedata/indcs).
-This Data Package only contains one document per party.
-For convenience all documents are downloaded and saved with unified filenames in the `pdfs` directory.
+This Data Package only contains one document per party, the main NDC or INDC document.
+For convenience all documents are copied with unified filenames in the `pdfs` directory.

 ## Preparation